 Step 7: Bake for 15 minutes at 350º F. Note the total bake time will vary depending on the size of your donut pan.

 🔑 Sandi says: Donut Makers are a lot easier.
-You drop a spoonful of donut batter into each section, and they cook in just 3 minutes.
+Drop the donut batter by the spoonful into each section of the donut maker, and they cook in just 3 minutes.

 Step 8: I used a simple chocolate fudge sauce I found at Trader Joe's, but you can also melt chocolate chips to make your homemade chocolate sauce.
 This is a fun option if you prefer the flavor of milk chocolate!